Advanced Searching (In Library)

 General use

 Searching by default will search all the fields for you.
-For example, if you want to search for "Shark" all you need to do is type shark into the search box and we will return results back to you in any field.
+For example, if you want to search for "Shark" all you need to do is type shark into the search box and the app will return results back to you in any field.
 This includes abstracts, notes you have taken, highlighted text, Journal, etc.

 Screenshot of advance searching personal library in ReadCube Papers